South Okanagan Yoga Academy Policies

 If a student wishes to withdrawal from our program for any reason, they must first contact the Lead Trainer for their location to discuss their reasons for withdrawal.
 Refunds will be given in accordance with the program’s Cancellation policy as outlined below.

-WITHDRAWAL BETWEEN 30 and 3 CALENDAR DAYS PRIOR TO THE PROGRAM START
+WITHDRAWAL 35 CALENDAR DAYS OR LESS, PRIOR TO THE PROGRAM START

 ACCOMMODATION AND MEALS CANCELLATIONS